 DM: I’d say there’s a bit of both.
 I find that as I get older, I’m incredibly drawn – I mean, it seems so silly, but I’m increasingly drawn to pretty.
 That was never the case as a young person.

 And it was never something that I pursued in my own work – that kind of really pretty imagery and beauty, just real beauty.
 I can get quite emotional about that.
 That can draw me in, draw something out in me.
 Increasingly, when I’m in the presence of beauty, I don’t need a comment.

-JS: It’s funny, you mentioned Marvel because one of the things that I’ve been doing on this isolation thing – and I don’t know, I have no explanation for you, so don’t ask me why I’m doing this – but I just decided I should watch all the Marvel movies because I have four kids.
+JS: It’s funny, you mentioned Marvel, because one of the things that I’ve been doing on this isolation thing – and I don’t know, I have no explanation for you, so don’t ask me why I’m doing this – but I just decided I should watch all the Marvel.

 DM: Oh, my God.
 As if life isn’t hard enough.

 JS: I have the four kids who are various levels of obsessed.
 I must say it is so much fun to watch it, and they get so angry at me because I’m not retaining it the way they retain it.
 I’m not as invested.
 The closest I can come is, that’s why I chose it: because I sometimes doze off in the middle of them and I don’t care.
 I don’t rewind, you know, it’s fine.
 I just need something that it doesn’t hurt my brain.